-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Plenty Parklands Primary School, they should start with their home group teacher, their year level leader or their year level welfare support staff member.
-Students can also refer child friendly posters (advice in child language) displayed around the school.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Plenty Parklands, they should start with their home group teacher, their year level leader, their year level welfare support staff member, advice in child language, as per child friendly posters in the staff manual (displayed around the school).